Glenn Beck: Philanthropy

 In 2011, Beck founded the nonprofit organization Mercury One, the mission of which is to "restore the human spirit by encouraging dependence on God, providing humanitarian aid, preserving heritage, and empowering all to stand for truth."
 In early 2011, he began work toward developing a clothing line to be sold to benefit the charity.
 In October 2011, Mercury One began selling the upscale clothing line 1791 exclusively at its website, 1791.com.
 The clothing in the line's 11-piece inaugural offering was manufactured by American Mojo of Lowell, Massachusetts.

 In July 2014, after tens of thousands of undocumented immigrant children crossed into Texas via the Southern United States border, unaccompanied by parents, Beck announced that he, Senator Mike Lee, and Representative Louie Gohmert would travel to the U.S.–Mexico border with Mercury One.
 He said they would bring tractor trailers full of food, hot meals, and teddy bears for the unaccompanied minors.
 While Beck made clear in interviews that they wanted a full repeal of DACA, he also said he believed in the importance of helping these children.
 "Through no fault of their own, they are caught in political crossfire, and while we continue to put pressure on Washington and change its course of lawlessness, we must also help", Beck said.
 "It is not either/or.
 It is both.
 We have to be active in the political game, and we must open our hearts."

 As of 2017, Beck's Nazarene Fund had reportedly relocated 10,524 Christian refugees from northern Iraq and Syria to other host countries, including the U.S., Australia, France, Slovakia, Greece, Lebanon, Brazil, and Canada.
 The fund's website says 1,646 families have been evacuated from the ISIS-ravaged region since its launch in 2014, and 45,000 people have received humanitarian aid as a result of donations to Mercury One.

 Projects and rallies

 2003 Rallies for America

 In 2003, during the early stages of the 2003 Invasion of Iraq, Beck called for and helped fund "Rallies for America" in cities across the country to support American troops and counter the anti-Iraq War movement.
 Around 8,000 people attended the first rally in Cleveland, Ohio, and around 150,000 people are believed to have attended the rallies in total.
-At the Washington DC rally, letters from President George W. Bush and actor Arnold Schwarzenegger were read.
+At the Washington, D.C. rally, letters from President George W. Bush and actor Arnold Schwarzenegger were read.